julianpoemp/ngx-codejar/README.md

 ### Using CodeJar with highlight.js

-If you want to use codejar with [highlight.js](https://highlightjs.org/) you should do the following steps:
+If you want to use CodeJar with [highlight.js](https://highlightjs.org/) you should do the following steps:

-1. Install highlight.js, codejar and ngx-codejar:
+1. Install highlight.js, CodeJar and ngx-codejar:

   ````
   npm install --save codejar highlight.js ngx-codejar && npm install --save-dev @types/highlight.js
   ````

-2. Import module `NgxCodeJarModule` to your app's ngModule:
+2. Import module `NgxCodejarModule` to your app's ngModule:

 ````typescript
 @NgModule({